Collections

 Relationships to deceased Lovd Ones

-You can connect relatives, ancestors, and anyone else you've created as a Lovd One — with or without a date passed.
-Lifespans (1945 – 2023) appear on their nodes in the graph.
+You can connect relatives, ancestors, and anyone else you've created as a Lovd One, with or without a date passed.

 Can a relationship span multiple collections?

-Relationships are global — they don't belong to a single collection.
-They surface everywhere that person does: the graph, the timeline, their card, their profile.
+Relationships are global: they don't belong to one collection.
+They surface everywhere the person does: graph, timeline, card, and profile.

 People & Lovd Ones